Improve documentation with failed searches

-Over the past several weeks, the documentation team has improved how we triage searches with no results because our original system and metric was ineffective.
+Our team recently improved how we triage searches with no results.
 By focusing on improving data quality, response time, and holding ourselves accountable, we are building a more meaningful solution to improving documentation with failed searches.

 When we added search to all documentation pages, we wanted track it in our team’s operational metrics.
-Our search provider includes an insights dashboard that shows usage.
-One of the insights is the percent of searches with no results with a list of these searches.
+Our search provider’s insights dashboard informs us of the percent of searches with no results along with a list of these searches.
 We thought this percent of searches with no results was a good metric.
 And by good, I mean it was a number and we could say how high we did and didn’t want it to go and call it a metric.
 So we did.